dragonfire535/xiao/README.md

 * **sonic-says:** Sends a "Sonic Says" meme with the quote of your choice.
 * **sora-selfie:** Draws an image or a user's avatar behind Sora taking a selfie.
 * **sos:** Sends a "Esther Verkest's Help Sign" comic with the text of your choice.
+* **spiderman-pointing:** Sends a "Spiderman Pointing at Spiderman" meme with the text of your choice.
 * **spongebob-burn:** Sends a "Spongebob Throwing Something into a Fire" meme with words of your choice.
 * **this-guy:** Draws an image or a user's avatar over the "Get a load of this guy" meme.
 * **thug-life:** Draws "Thug Life" over an image or a user's avatar.